taocpp/PEGTL/doc/Parse-Tree.md

 ## Custom Node Class

 For more control over how data is stored/handled in the nodes, a custom node class can be utilised.
-The type of node is passed as additional template parameter to the parse tree `parse()` function.
+The type of node is passed as an additional template parameter to the parse tree `parse()` function.

 ```c++
 auto r1 = tao::pegtl::parse_tree::parse< my_grammar, my_node >( in );
 auto r2 = tao::pegtl::parse_tree::parse< my_grammar, my_node, my_selector >( in );
 ```

 Note that `my_node` is a class, while `my_selector` is a class template.
-A custom node class must implement to the following interface.
+A custom node class must implement the following interface.

 ```c++
 struct my_node